-This choice is motivated as follows, see also Figure~\ref{fig:2D:ChoiceOfj}.
+The motivation behind this choice is as follows (see also Figure~\ref{fig:2D:ChoiceOfj}).
 Assume that each test vehicle $i$ defines a coordinate system in which the origin is its right rear corner if $v_i\geq 0$ and its left rear corner if $v_i<0$.
 We are indeed dividing the road in four areas.
 Let $\theta_h$ be the angle between the $x$-axis (in the car coordinate system) and the position vector $Q_h$ of vehicle $h$.
-Then the request $\theta_h\in\left[-\frac{\pi}{2},\frac{\pi}{2}\right]$ allows to consider only cars being in front of vehicle $i$.
-Instead, the request $v_i\sin\theta_h>0$ allows to consider only cars in the driving direction of vehicle $i$.
+Then, the request $\theta_h\in\left[-\frac{\pi}{2},\frac{\pi}{2}\right]$ enables to consider only cars being in front of vehicle $i$.
+On the other hand, the request $v_i\sin\theta_h>0$ allows to consider only cars in the driving direction of vehicle $i$.
 Among all these vehicles we choose the nearest one.
-Therefore, \eqref{eq:FieldCar} can be rewritten as
+Therefore, \eqref{eq:FieldCar} can be rewritten as follows:

 The specific volume for car $i$ is defined as $\tau_i : = 1/\rho_i$ and thus we have